Our research focus

-We aim to promote sport and exercise to create healthy communities.
-We'd also like to build on sport governance and management capabilities to support more participation and involvement in sport.
+We aim to promote sport and exercise to create healthy communities, as well as build the capabilities of sport organisations in sport governance, management and marketing to support more participation in sport.

 The broader goal of the centre is to publish high-quality research that will inform policy and influence the work of other researchers, practitioners and professionals working in exercise and sport science, sport development and sport management.

 Our research findings impact the range of organisations we work with, including:

 - professional and community sporting clubs

 - commercial organisations.